-Once your child is quickly able to assemble the addition mats, it is time to move on to subtraction.
-This math requires the same steps as the addition mats, but once they are successfully able to add the pictures first, you can switch things around a bit.
+Once your child can quickly assemble the addition mats, it is time to move on to subtraction.
+This math requires the same steps as the addition mats, but once children are successfully able to add the pictures first, you can switch things around a bit.

-And being able to add and subtract fluently is a definitely a goal worth pursuing.
+And being able to add and subtract fluently is a goal worth pursuing!

 Have older students?
 Try out these Patriotic Math Word Problems.